openapi4j/openapi4j/openapi-operation-validator/README.md

 Other content types are considered as a single text node to cover direct file uploads (i.e string/binary or string/base64).

-## TODO

-* Enable validation context as input for schema validator overrides and options.
-* Response validator.
-* Multipart mixed.
-* More tests.

 ## Limitations

 * Security and *functional* related aspects (roles/scopes, token/cookie validity, ...) are not validated by this module unless specified on each adapter README.md.